matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Multiple serial requests.
 - Error-handling:
     - Exponential backoff.
+    - Circuit braker after some number of retries.
+    - No retry in case 5xx errors and malformed URL errors.

 **In Production: Check performance watchpoints related to incoming requests in production**